 Open applications and general info about positions

 We appreciate open enquiries from motivated prospective PhD candidates, research assistants, postdoctoral research fellows, and visiting scholars but we expect dedicated applications.
 Before getting in touch, please read the sections below and more about us (here and here).

 We would appreciate to learn more about your specific interest and expect you to have at least a basic understanding of what we do and what our research lines are about.
-We suggest that you have a look at one of our publications, provide your perspective and motivation (e.g. write a few words on how you would take these results further), and let us know how do you envision contributing to our research group.
+We suggest that you have a look at some of our publications, provide your perspective and motivation (e.g. write a few words on how you would take these results further), and let us know how do you envision contributing to our research group.
 In your application, please highlight your computational, programming, and geospatial skills.
 Your experience should be evident from the courses followed, publications (optional if you are applying to a junior role), and preferably also from your GitHub account as evidence of coding and open science affinity.
-From researchers with some experience, having first-author papers in leading venues is preferred, while for all roles technical skills are a must.
+From researchers with some experience, having first-author papers in leading venues is expected, while for all roles technical skills are a must.
 As an English speaking university, language fluency is also a requirement.

 While we appreciate interest, we cannot entertain generic applications without a clear motivation and understanding of the scope of our work.
 We are more likely to reply and support prospective candidates who did a bit of research on what we do and those that are able to motivate their wish to join us in particular.
-This is most obvious from a tailored and research-focused application pertaining to our Lab (you may also check this link for further details, especially if you are a prospective PhD candidate).
+This is most obvious from a tailored and research-focused application pertaining to our Lab (you may also check this link for further details, especially if you are a prospective PhD candidate or visiting scholar).